lmmx/netwalk/README.md

 Solver for netwalk, reading in image files of game state [under development]

-- Solver now works for the easier game format, where there are blank tiles on the grid periphery
+- [x] Solver now works for the easier game format, where there are blank tiles on the grid periphery
-- Solver now works for the medium game format (for the one game I tried, uncertain if it will solve all)
+- [x] Solver now works for the medium game format (for the one game I tried, uncertain if it will solve all)
-- Solver for the expert level is under development...
+- [ ] Solver for the expert level is under development...
+- [x] Solver can now display the results by rotating the tiles of the input image

 Example game states: